 One of the best all-around winter dog coats is the Hurtta Expedition Parka.
-Specifically designed for short-coated dogs, the Expedition Parka has a soft inner lining that helps your dog retain body heat while being comfortable enough for your dog’s favourite winter activities.
+Specifically designed for short-coated dogs, the Expedition dog parkas has a soft inner lining that helps your dog retain body heat while being comfortable enough for your dog’s favourite winter activities.

 For those lucky short pups that live in more moderate winter climates, the Ruffwear Climate Changer Jacket is a lightweight and breathable jacket with a full chest piece to keep them warm, no matter how close to the ground they may be.

-The short capped sleeves help keep wind and snow off their core muscles and prevent snow and ice from building up as they walk through the snowy grass.
-The convenient side zipper makes it easy to take on and off even the unique dog body shapes.
+The short-capped sleeves help keep wind and snow off their core muscles and prevent snow and ice from building up as they walk through the snowy grass.
+The convenient side zipper makes it easy to take on and off even the most unique dog body shape.

 Cheap Dog Winter Coats

 This stylish hoodie-style jacket is a great deal for dogs needing to keep warm on a budget.
-This lightweight polyester jacket is warm enough for moderate winter temps and comfortable enough for dogs that love to play.
+The Silver Paw Quilted Hoodie Jacket is a lightweight polyester jacket that is warm enough for moderate winter temps and comfortable enough for dogs that love to play sessions.

 The turtle neck and short-sleeved design protect your dog's core from cold wind and snow.
 Using a patented antimicrobial technology called Silver Shield, the dog coat is resistant to odour-causing bacteria, mould, and mildew.